Calgary Flames: Jerseys

 In 2013, the Flames introduced a new third jersey to replace their throwback uniform.
 The newest design is Western-inspired, with a script Calgary in black across the front of the jersey, and black shoulders with points on the front mimicking cowboy wear.
 This uniform was used until the 2015–16 season, after which the throwback third uniforms used from 2010 to 2013 were revived anew.

 The Flames retained their current uniform look when the NHL switched to Adidas as its uniform provider in 2017, with the exception of player names and numbers going from an italicized to a straight alignment.
 The throwback red alternates were not used during the 2017–18 season due to the suspension of the third jersey program, but were restored in the following season.

 The 2019 Heritage Classic against the Winnipeg Jets at Regina's Mosaic Stadium featured the return of the Flames' original white uniform in the modern AdiZero cut.

 In 2020, the Flames promoted the throwback alternate and Heritage Classic uniforms to primary status, while retaining the black-trimmed red uniforms as an alternate.
 Also, in November 2020, along with the rest of the league, the Flames released their Reverse Retro jersey.
 It is very similar to the 1998–2006 alternate/dark jersey, with some slight modifications.
 The largest difference is that there are only two stripes, a yellow and red one, and nothing below those stripes.
 The black-trimmed red uniforms were retired after the season.
 In 2022, the "Blasty" black uniform returned as an alternate, adding the sublimated flame marks on the sleeves.
 Also in 2022, the Flames unveiled their second "Reverse Retro" uniform, using the 1994–2000 uniform but with black as the base colour.

+For the 2023 Heritage Classic, the Flames wore cream-based uniforms inspired by the Calgary Stampeders hockey teams of the 1950s and 1960s.
+The design featured a red roundel containing the full team name around the "flaming C" logo.
+The only yellow accents on the uniform is on the roundel itself.
+The uniform also featured red stripes and red letters.

+During the national anthems, the anthem singer wears a jersey with an eighth note patch.